The Lake District and Cumbria have a high concentration of stone circles and ancient monuments set amidst some stunning scenery.

 Find a property near Shap.

 Just a few metres from the beach at Seascale is a stone circle of nearly 30 metres in diameter.
-The backdrop to the quiet meadow is the huge Sellafield nuclear plant, but don’t let that put you off!
-The circle is quite spectacular, set in a quiet meadow, and was restored to its original position by local school boys in 1949 after being almost completely toppled by a farmer.
-Artefacts found during the restoration of the circle are on display at Tullie House Museum in Carlisle.
+The backdrop to the quiet meadow is the huge Sellafield nuclear plant.
+But don’t let that put you off, the circle is quite spectacular, set in a quiet meadow, and was restored to its original position by local schoolboys in 1949.
+Artifacts found during the restoration of the circle are on display in the Tullie House Museum, Carlisle.

 See more details about our cottages in the Lake District located near these fascinating stone circles.